sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-create-app.md

 ## Next steps

-You've now created an IoT Central application using the **Public Safety** application template, created a device template for the gateway device, and added a gateway device to the application.
+You've now created an IoT Central application using the **Security and safety video analytics** application template, created a device template for the gateway device, and added a gateway device to the application.

-If you want to try out the public safety application template using IoT Edge modules running a cloud VM with simulated video streams:
+If you want to try out the security and safety video analytics application using IoT Edge modules running a cloud VM with simulated video streams:

 > [!div class="nextstepaction"]
 > [Create an IoT Edge instance for live video analytics (Linux VM)](./tutorial-public-safety-edge-vm.md)

-If you want to try out the public safety application template using IoT Edge modules running a real device with real **ONVIF** camera:
+If you want to try out the security and safety video analytics application using IoT Edge modules running a real device with real **ONVIF** camera:

 > [!div class="nextstepaction"]
 > [Create an IoT Edge instance for live video analytics (Intel NUC)](./tutorial-public-safety-nuc.md)